-Background: Indira Dammu is a senior analyst with Bellwether Education Partners in the Policy and Evaluation area.
-Prior to joining Bellwether, she worked as the Education Policy Advisor to Mayor David Briley in Nashville.
-In this role, she led education initiatives for the Mayor and served as a liaison to the school board and other education partners across the city.
-She also helped create Nashville GRAD, a first-of-its-kind program that pays all non-tuition expenses for students enrolled at Nashville State Community College.
-The program also pairs students with dedicated academic advisers.
+Background: Indira Dammu is a senior analyst with Bellwether in the Policy and Evaluation practice area.
+Prior to joining Bellwether, she worked as the education policy adviser to Mayor David Briley in Nashville, Tennessee.
+In this role, she led education initiatives for the mayor and served as a liaison to the school board and other education partners across the city.
+She also helped create Nashville GRAD, a first-of-its-kind program that pays all non-tuition expenses for students enrolled at Nashville State Community College and pairs students with dedicated academic advisers.

 Indira has also worked at education nonprofits dedicated to serving students of color and low-income students.
 She started her career as a classroom teacher in Baton Rouge, Louisiana, and New Haven, Connecticut.
 Indira holds a master’s degree in public policy from Duke University and a bachelor’s degree from Indiana University.
 She is a first-generation immigrant from India.